tk4100/Spronkler/README.md

 An LM317T and some caps.

 ***Note:*** There might be a noise problem here too.
-I'm assuming the issue with Pi restarts is heat in the LM317, but we might need some better noise suppression too.
+I'm assuming the issue with Pi restarts is heat in the LM317, but we might need some better noise suppression.
 Don't forget to check before spinning a new board.

 # I/O
 An opto-isolated SSR across common and each sprinkler channel.
 Only a TVS diode is protecting the AC side of these, which